gjtorikian/selma/README.md

 - `selector`, a method which MUST return instance of `Selma::Selector` which defines the CSS classes to match
 - `handle_element`, a method that's call on each matched element
-- `handle_text`, a method that's called on each matched text node; this MUST return a string
+- `handle_text_chunk`, a method that's called on each matched text node; this MUST return a string

 Here's an example which rewrites the `href` attribute on `a` and the `src` attribute on `img` to be `https` rather than `http`.